Pianomyn/friendly_reminder/README.md

 A Selenium script that will send one (or more than one) "friendly reminder(s)" to a Facebook group chat.

 # WSL Setup (Assumes Python is already installed)
-- Install google-chrome binary file (Linux) and save it to `usr/bin`.
+- Download google-chrome binary file (Linux) and save it to `usr/bin`.
     - Can check by running `google-chrome --version`
 - Download the chromedriver binary file (Linux) and save it to `usr/bin/`.
     - Can check by running `chromedriver --version`